JustinGOSSES/predictatops/README.md

 - <b>Data</b> = Where the data input goes.
 - <b>Demo</b> = I'll put some .py files and Jupyter Notebooks here that demo how to run the code.
 - <b>Docs</b> = Documentation will go here, eventaully.
-- <b>Results</b> = Intermediate and final results will be written by default to directories and files inside this directory.
+- <b>Results</b> = Intermediate and final results will be written by default to directories and files inside this directory as established in the output function of configurationplusfiles.py.
 - <b>Tests</b> = Place to put code the runs tests.

 GettingStarted